dmbarbour/wikilon/docs/AboutAO.md

 ### Transitory Undefined Words

 A dictionary in a transitory state of development will frequently have a few undefined words.
-These can serve a useful role in the development context: a development environment can recognize these as 'holes'.
-The types of a hole can be inferred from usage contexts and unit tests.
-The environment could help developers find an implementation.
+These can serve a useful role in the development context: a development environment can recognize undefined words as 'holes'.
+The rough type or shape for a hole may be inferred from usage context.
+A good developoment environment could help developers find an implementation.
 Or, at the very least, the temporary presence of undefined words will simplify top-down development.

+AO doesn't use a 'linker' that operates outside the scope of the dictionary.
+Undefined words are not externally defined.
+So, the number of undefined words should generally be limited based on the amount of active development.
+Undefined words may be listed in warnings or as errors.

 ### DVCS Based Distribution